TEALSK12/2nd-semester-introduction-to-computer-science/lesson_207_game_loop.md

 ## Instructor's Note
 1. Lesson
-  1. Ask students what doing `a[0:2]` did?
-    1. slicing: a list operation that gives back a list starting from the index to the left of the colon and going up to the index to the right of the colon.
-    2. Ask what the list would return if you did `a[1:2]`?
+  1. Ask students what the do while loop did return if you did `a[1:2]`?
     3. What does `remove` do?
 What does `pop` do?
 What were the differences.
     4. Ask students what the plus sign does?
 What does append do?
 What would happen if you did `append([1, 2, 3])`?
     5. Nested List: a list that is contained within another list.
 Only counts as 1 element